 Process manufacturers use key performance indicators (KPIs) to measure and evaluate success according to critical business objectives.
 These are important to your operation.
-Equally important is making sound business decisions based upon real-time relevant data.
+Equally important is making sound business decisions based upon relevant, real-time data.

 The right Enterprise Resource Planning (ERP) software can help your company track its KPIs through sophisticated analysis and reporting functionalities that employ business intelligence (BI)––charts, dashboards, displays, graphs, and reports.